RedisLabs/redislabs-docs/content/rs/security/ldap/_index.md

          /rs/security/ldap/
 ---

-As of version 6.0.20, Redis Enterprise Software integrates [Lightweight Directory Access Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) authentication and authorization into its [role-based access controls]({{<relref "rs/security/passwords-users-roles.md##olebased-access-control">}}) (RBAC).
-You can now use LDAP to authorize access to the admin console and to authorize database access.
+Redis Enterprise Software supports [Lightweight Directory Access Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) authentication and authorization through its [role-based access controls]({{<relref "rs/security/passwords-users-roles.md##olebased-access-control">}}) (RBAC).
+You can use LDAP to authorize access to the admin console and to control database access.

-Furthermore, you can configure LDAP roles using the admin console or the Redis Software REST API.
+You can configure LDAP roles using the admin console or the Redis Software REST API.

-Previously, you could enable LDAP authentication for admin console users by [configuring a cluster]({{< relref "/rs/security/ldap/cluster-based-ldap-authentication.md" >}}) either through the command-line or the REST API.
+Previously, you could enable LDAP authentication for admin console users by [configuring a cluster]({{< relref "/rs/security/ldap/cluster-based-ldap-authentication.md" >}}); however, support for this approach was removed in v6.2.12.

-The cluster-based LDAP mechanism is supported in v6.0.20; however, the mechanism is deprecated and will be removed in a future update.

-Note that the cluster-based mechanism is not compatible with the new role-based approach.
-You can use either for now, but not both at the same time.

-If you are using the earlier LDAP mechanism, you will need to migrate to role-based LDAP at some point in the near future.
-For help, see [Migrate to role-based LDAP]({{< relref "/rs/security/ldap/migrate-to-role-based-ldap" >}}).
+If you are using the earlier cluster-based LDAP mechanism, you need to [migrate to role-based LDAP]({{<relref "rs/security/ldap/migrate-to-role-based-ldap">}}) before upgrading to v6.2.12.

 ## How it works